Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

 \begin{definition} Consider two neighbouring weakly-complete subtrees.
 A \emph{push-up} operation moves a leaf from the last level of one tree to the last level of another. \end{definition}

-\begin{lemma} Assume that we do a push-up operation in the tree $G$ from the weakly-complete subtree $T$ of height $h_2$ to a weakly-complete sibling subtree $S$ of height $h_1$ ($h_2 > h_1$ where $h_1$ is calculated after moving the node and $h_2$ is calculated before moving the node).
-Assuming $|V(T)| + |V(S)| \leq \frac{n}{9k}$, the total distance for uniform workload decreases. \end{lemma} In the proof of this lemma we just move the node and calculate the cost.
-We present the proof in Appendix.
+\begin{lemma} Assume that we do a push-up operation in the tree $G$ from the weakly-complete subtree $T$ of height $h_2$ to a weakly-complete sibling subtree $S$ of height $h_1$ ($h_2 > h_1$, note that the tree is not necessarily weakly-complete, i.e., $h_2$ can be bigger than $h_1 + 1$).
+Assuming $|V(T)| + |V(S)| \leq \frac{n}{9k}$, the total distance for uniform workload decreases. \end{lemma} \begin{proof} Let a leaf $u$ of $T$ be the removed node and let a leaf $v$ of $S$ is where we place the moved node.
+The total distance is affected: all the terms with $u$, i.e., $d_G(u, x)$ terms, are removed and $n - 1$ new terms $d_G(v, x)$ with $v$ are added, where $G$ is the whole tree.
+Let us denote the path from the root of $T$ to $u$: $\mathrm{root} = t_1, t_2, \ldots, t_{h_2 + 1} = u$.
+Let us also denote the subtree formed by $t_i$ and its child trees other than the one with $u$ as $T_i$.
+The same notation we use for the tree $S$ and the node $v$.
+You can see the tree at Figure~\ref{fig:pushup}.
+We define $R := G \setminus (S \cup T)$.

+Our goal now is to calculate the difference in the total distance after the push up operation.
+This difference consists of three parts: \begin{enumerate} \item We denote the change in the distance for nodes in $S$ ($v$ is closer to them than $u$):

+\item We denote the change in the distance for nodes in $T$ ($u$ is closer to some nodes than $v$, note that not all nodes in $T$ are closer to $u$ since $v$ has smaller depth):

+\item We denote the change in the distance for nodes in $R$ ($v$ is closer to them than $u$ since the depth of $v$ is smaller):